marcwiest/helixcss/README.md

 # HelixCSS v1.1

-A lean OOCSS and BEMified Sass library.
+A lean OOCSS and BEMified CSS framework.
 HelixCSS primary goal is to give structure to your website or application and leave the design decisions to you.

 ## The OOCSS & BEM Approach